-If you need a notary public, see Fran Eagan in the library or Andrea Skeens in the registrar's office.
+If you need a notary public, see Fran Eagan in the library, Carolyn Day Pruett in the registrar's office, or Tanya Wineland in the admission's office.

 PHOTOCOPYING

 Three copying machines are located in the library: two on the first floor by the south elevator, and one in the Microforms room on the first floor.
 All three machines are self-service and accept plastic debit cards that can be purchased from the vending machine beside the first-floor copiers.
 The cost of the card is 50¢; copies are 10¢ each.